s-nicholson/summer-of-q/devographics/devographics-application-interactions.md

-# Devographics Application Interactions and Data Flow
+# Devographics Application Interactions

-This document describes how the various applications in the Devographics monorepo interact with each other and how data flows through the system.
-Understanding these interactions is crucial for developers working on the project.
+This document explains how the Devographics applications work together and how data flows through the system.

-## System Architecture Overview
+## System Architecture

-The Devographics platform consists of several interconnected applications that work together to create a complete survey ecosystem:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐